Eligibility

 - The customer sees the same cancel flow they always would.

-- When they confirm cancel, Unchurn records a request with the subscription ID and the reason it was sent to manual.
+- When they confirm cancel, Unchurn records a request with the subscription ID and the reason it didn’t qualify for the automated path.

 - The customer gets a confirmation email immediately.
-The request is recorded in your dashboard with a timestamp you can query.
-Outbound webhooks to your server are on the roadmap.
+The request lands in your dashboard with the subscription ID, timestamp, and reason — ready to action.

 - You finish the cancellation in Stripe whenever you’re ready.

-- The customer sees “your cancellation request has been received.”
+- The customer’s “your cancellation request has been received” screen tells them what to expect.

 What counts as unusual

-- Multi-item subscriptions — one customer, several line items on one sub
+- Multi-item subscriptions — one customer billed for several line items on a single subscription (

-- Subscription schedules attached — subscriptions controlled by a future-dated schedule
+items.data.length > 1). - Subscription schedules attached — the subscription is controlled by a future-dated schedule (

-- Past-due or unpaid — the customer’s last invoice failed
+scheduleis set). - Past-due or unpaid — the last invoice failed (

 The full list lives in Supported subscriptions.